Victrid/CS356-project-2/report/report.md

 ### Testing utilities

 In order to test the scheduler more easily, we wrote two utilities `lshed` and `chshed`.
-By using the system calls `sched_setscheduler()` and `sched_rr_get_interval()`, the former can output the used scheduler and time slice information based on the input PID, and the latter can change the scheduler and scheduling parameters for a specific PID.
+By using the system calls `sched_setscheduler` and `sched_rr_get_interval`, the former can output the used scheduler and time slice information based on the input PID, and the latter can change the scheduler and scheduling parameters for a specific PID.

 Since the given `processtest.apk` is not very comprehensive in what it tests, we also wrote a `proctest` test program that forks a specified number of test processes and specifies their schedulers and scheduling parameters.
 The test process simulates a common CPU burst / IO burst loop, waiting for a certain number of seconds (simulates an IO waiting) after a large number of adding loop (which is a CPU burst), and print out the loop time.

 ## Test Results

-## Bonus Part
+## Additional Part

+### Throttle Mechanism

+Because the main scheduler is scheduled sequentially, i.e. the later scheduler will be called only when the previous one has finished scheduling.
+Therefore, when intensive tasks are executed with WRR policy, it will be difficult for the CFS scheduler immediately after it to get time for running.
+Since the vast majority of the system's tasks, including `adb`, display, and control, are executed under the CFS scheduler, this will make the entire virtual machine not responding.

+Following the example of the throttle mechanism in the real-time scheduler, we have introduced this mechanism in the WRR scheduler to share more runtime with other schedulers (i.e. CFS scheduler).

 ### Adjustable Weight

+There are many programs, especially those executing on the linux level (the other example is the android level), that do not use task groups to distinguish themselves.
+For example, the android debug bridge, and all programs forked from the adb shell, behave as so-called foreground programs.
+This degrades the WRR scheduler to a normal RR scheduler in most situations.

+Therefore we modified the implementation functions behind the `sched_setscheduler` and `sched_setparam` system calls, and also modified `sched_wrr_entity` appropriately to enable flexible adjustment of the weights.
+Since the `sched_param` structure is defined in the GNU C library and not in the kernel, it is difficult to adjust the contents of this structure, so we have reused the priority in the configuration real-time task.
+Setting this value to a non-negative value manually adjusts the weight of the task, while setting it to 0 restores the original weighting convention.

+This feature is critical to utilize the WRR scheduler’s full ability, and is applied in the comparison of scheduler features that follows.

-### Scheduler comparison
+### Scheduler Comparison

+## Achievements

+Through this project, I have gained a deeper understanding of the scheduler in the linux kernel.
+By combining kernel-level programming with application-level programming, I gradually understood their similarities and differences.
+It was especially gratifying to see that my additions to the kernel could be performed and called correctly by the outer programs.
+From understanding the implementation of a large project, to editing, compiling and debugging it, them all forms a great challenge which could not be found in past practical courses, and I think this project is very practical and instructive for future programming practice.